 14 Things to Know Before Moving to Fort Bragg

-The two names--Fayetteville is the largest nearby city--are often used interchangeably for several reasons.
+The two names—Fort Bragg and the largest city nearby, Fayetteville—are often used interchangeably for several reasons.
 Simple geography is one.
 There’s not much room between where Fort Bragg ends and where Fayetteville begins.
-The huge population of military families that immerse themselves not only on base, but within the neighborhoods of Fayetteville is another reason.
+The huge population of military families that immerse themselves not only on base but within the neighborhoods of Fayetteville is another reason.
 Lastly, it’s a known fact that without each other, Fayetteville and Fort Bragg wouldn’t be as successful and productive as they are today.

 Understanding the Fort Bragg/Fayetteville dynamic is just the beginning of the list of important things you need to know before moving to Fort Bragg.